Lolicon: Media

 Lolicon media is loosely defined.
 Some define its characters by age, while others define its characters by appearance (those which are small and flat-chested, independent of age).
 Lolicon works often depict girl characters as innocent, precocious, and sometimes flirtatious; characters may appear in borderline or outright sexual situations, though the term can be applied to works with neither.
 According to Kaoru Nagayama, manga readers define lolicon works as those "with a heroine younger than a middle school student", a definition which can vary from characters under age 18 for "society at large", to characters "younger than gradeschool-aged" for "fanatics", and to "kindergarteners" for "more pedophiliac readers".
 Girl characters in lolicon can display a contradictory performance of age in which their body, behavior, and role in a story conflict; for example, lolibaba (Note: ロリババア, roribabā) ("Lolita granny") characters speak and behave with the mannerisms of older women, which runs in contrast with their appearance or other aspects of their behaviors that may be seen as youthful.
-Curvy hips and other secondary sex characteristics similarly appear as features in many of the genre's characters.
+Curvy hips and other secondary sex characteristics similarly appear as features in many of the genre's characters, such as that of the loli kyonyuu (ロリ巨乳) trope showing the loli with large breasts.
 Plot devices often explain the young appearance of characters who are non-human or actually much older, although this is not always the case.